lix-project/lix/releng/README.md

   FIXME: automate branch-off to `release-*` branch.
 * **Manually** (FIXME?) switch back to the release branch, which now has the correct revision.
+* Deal with the external systems (see sections below).
 * Post!!
   * Merge release blog post to [lix-website].
   * Toot about it! https://chaos.social/@lix_project